-Vapor Technology Association Amicus Brief In Support Of Fifth Circuit Rehearing En Banc
+VTA Amicus Brief In Support of 5th Circuit Rehearing En Banc

 New Orleans, LA – September 9, 2022 – The Fifth Circuit granted the Vapor Technology Association’s (VTA) unopposed motion to file an amicus brief in support of Petitioners’ Petition for a Rehearing En Banc in the case Wages & White Lion Investments, a/k/a/ Triton Distribution v.
 FDA.